 Rehabilitation programmes for prison inmate in Nigeria is coordinates by the Health and Social Welfare section under Inmate Training and Productivity (ITP), a Directorate of the Nigerian Prison Service.
 The section is amalgamation of various units that are charged with the physical, psychological and developmental wellbeing of the inmates.
-The Social Welfare unit of the Correctional facilities play a crucial role in the criminal justice system of any country.
-They are designed to provide a secure environment for individuals who have been convicted of crimes and are awaiting trial or serving a sentence.
-Correctional facilities also provide rehabilitation programs to help inmates reintegrate into society upon release.
-However, the effectiveness of these programs in reducing recidivism rates is a topic of ongoing debate among scholars and practitioners in the field.
+The Social Welfare unit of the Directorate ensures realization of the main objective of the Prison Service, that is, reformation and rehabilitation of inmates (NPS, 2017).